-According to many observers, the rapid diffusion of new ICTs such as the Internet and social media has empowered people all around the globe.
+According to many observers, the rapid diffusion of new ICTs such as the Internet and social media has empowered people worldwide.
 Today, social media users, for example, have direct access to the public sphere and can thus launch campaigns to sway public opinion.
 These new channels have given voice to millions of people who previously could not be part of open discussions on issues that affected their lives.

-In this light, government should map its internal capacities along the following components:
+In this light, governments should map its internal capacities along with the following components:

-- Policy capacity: States should have the capacity of designing and developing relevant policies which can that be implemented.
-Legislatures have a role to play here too, especially for ensuring fiscal resources for implementation and mainstreaming.
+- Policy capacity: States should have the capacity to design and develop relevant policies that can be implemented.
+Legislatures have a role to play here too, especially in ensuring fiscal resources for implementation and mainstreaming.

 - Fiscal capacity: Financial resources should be readily available in the medium term for the procurement, implementation, management, and maintenance of ICT platforms and all associated costs.
 Governments only plan for the procurement and implementation phases.

 - Human capacity: Governments should have the internal human capacity to support the process.
-Governments might have to modernize or retrain current human capacities to interact with citizens, use the new platforms and mainstream co-creation, for example.
+Governments might have to modernize or retrain current human capacities to interact with citizens, use the new platforms and mainstream co-creation.
 ICT capacities are part of this component and include both technical and managerial capacities.
-Technical capacities include hardware, software, Internet, infrastructure, etc. Managerial capacities refer to the capacity to run ICT projects – not directly related at all to ICT expertise per se.
+Technical capacities include hardware, software, Internet, infrastructure, etc. Managerial capacities refer to the capacity to run ICT projects – not directly related to ICT expertise per se.

-On the ICT side, tools or instruments to undertake an assessment exercise are usually linked to e-readiness methodologies which try to measure the ICT preparedness of governments and others.
+On the ICT side, tools or instruments to undertake an assessment exercise are usually linked to e-readiness methodologies that measure the ICT preparedness of governments and others.
 Some of these methodologies are available online and can be completed.
-Others more comprehensive ones demand direct interaction with the client and in situ work.
+Other more comprehensive ones demand direct interaction with the client and in situ work.